Sooty or Smutty Horse Coat Color Modifier

 Basic Smutty Shades

-This coloring can be found on chestnut, black bases, bay and brown coats.
+This coloring can be found on chestnut, black, bay and brown coats.
 Although for obvious reasons, darkening of the coat only has a visible affect on variations of bay, brown and chestnut animals.
+The cause of this coloring and how it’s passed on genetically is unknown.

 Sooty chestnut horseChestnut Base